This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine: You may be given medicine to take away or decrease pain.
 Do not wait until the pain is severe before you take your medicine.

-Follow up with your primary healthcare provider or plastic surgeon as directed:
+Follow up with your healthcare provider or plastic surgeon as directed:

 You will need to return to have your drain or stitches removed.
 Write down your questions so you remember to ask them during your visits.